Are you enthusiastic about exploring scientific challenges with an industrial application perspective?

 Your reaction should include:

 - an application/motivation letter, emphasizing your specific interest and motivation for this particular position,

-- a detailed CV, containing your publications list, contact details of referees, and an academic transcript of M.Sc. education and doctorate
+- a detailed CV, containing your publications list, contact details of referees, and an academic transcript of B.Sc. and M.Sc. education.

 About the department